sw-code/sw-code.github.io/_posts/2023-11-17-transactional-outbox.md

 This class periodically executes a run method that continuously calls `transactionOutbox.flush()`.
 The `flush` method in `TransactionOutbox` is responsible for finding and retrying events that haven't been successfully executed after a certain amount of time.
 It specifically targets events that were initially set up to be executed but haven't been completed as expected and have not exceeded a predefined number of retry attempts.
+This loop continues to invoke `flush` as long as it returns true, indicating there are events to be processed.
+Once `flush` returns false, signifying that there are no more events requiring attention, the loop terminates.
+This approach ensures that all pending events are addressed promptly.

 ```kotlin
 class TransactionalOutboxScheduler(private val transactionOutbox: TransactionOutbox) {